javaplus/CloudAppsDemo/Readme.md

 The first guideline for 12 factor apps is to have one app in one repo (see [Codebase](https://12factor.net/codebase)).
 So there's one codebase or repo for the app.
 If your app is spread across multiple repos it would greatly complicate the maintenance as well as the build and release process.
 But also, by having smaller sized applications, the repos are much easier to navigate, maintain, and understand which can greatly reduce the introduction of bugs and increase the speed to market for new changes.

-[Spring Boot](https://spring.io/projects/spring-boot) makes it easy to create stand-alone java applications that take advantage of a popular set of Java libraries called Spring.
+[Spring Boot](https://spring.io/projects/spring-boot) makes it easy to create stand-alone java applications that take advantage of a popular set of nn libraries called Spring.

 This simple SpringBoot app was initially created by using the [Spring Initializr](https://start.spring.io/).
 Spring Initializr is an online tool to quickly help initialize your SpringBoot application by generating a starter project with the dependencies/libraries you need.